Answers from our Columbia, SC TMJ Dentists

 TMJ, short for temporomandibular joint disorder–also called TMJ disorder, or TMD—is caused by an imbalance in your jaw system.
 Muscles, bones, and teeth are working against each other, not with each other, which can result in a wide array of symptoms throughout your body, such as jaw pain, headaches, and back pain.

 TMJ can be complicated to understand, and this page contains some technical information that may be easier to understand in person.
-Dr. Paul Hahn and Dr. Adam Hahn are both experts at explaining it in plain, straightforward language.
+Dr. Adam Hahn is an expert at explaining it in plain, straightforward language.
 To talk to them about TMJ, please call (803) 781-9090 or email Smile Columbia Dentistry in Columbia, SC today.

 Understanding the TMJ Imbalance